alexdrymonitis/3dPd/README.md

 ## General note

-I'll upload the circuit designs and create a wiki with instructions for creating the hardware of a module and the whole system.
+I'll upload a wiki with instructions for creating the hardware of a module and the whole system.
 It's in my TODO list, which will hopefully happen in the near future.